rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 ### Before You Begin

-**Complete these setup tasks** before you begin
+Complete these setup tasks before you begin:

 * [ ] In your terminal, navigate to this assessment's directory and run `git remote rm origin` to prevent yourself from accidentally pushing your code during the assessment.
-* [ ] Follow the steps in [Getting Started](#getting-started) if you haven't already.
+* [ ] Follow the steps in [Getting Started](#getting-started) if you have not done so already.
 * [ ] Start both the ui and server of your application.
 * [ ] Study the given codebase before beginning the steps below.
-Consider what's been provided to you, what you'll need to refactor, and what you'll need to create as you work through the steps below.
+Consider what has been provided to you, what you will need to refactor, and what you will need to create as you work through the steps below.

-**WHEN THESE TASKS ARE COMPLETE:** proceed to Step One.
+**WHEN ALL OF THESE TASKS ARE COMPLETE:** plase proceed to Step One.

 ---

 ### Step One: The Blog Feed View

 **Implement the following user story:**
-> As a reader, when I load the app, I expect to see a feed (or, list) of all the blog posts.
+> As a reader, when I load the app, I expect to see a feed (or list) of all the blog posts.

 ![part one][one]